mbaumer/us_hep_funding/docs/_states/WI.md

 <a name="WI-07"></a>
 [Back to top](#top)
 ## WI-07 -- Rep. Sean P. Duffy (R) -- [Wikipedia](https://en.wikipedia.org/wiki/WI-07)
-## Committees
-Sean P. Duffy is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019